mca91/ITEWR_DC_Course/chapter1.md

 --- type:NormalExercise lang:r xp: skills: key:8b0e455baf
 ## Print the Data Set

 Great!
-If you want to print your the contents of the `my_data` object, you simply have to type its name and execute.
+If you want to print your the contents of the object `my_data`, you simply have to type its name (to the console or in your script) and execute.

 ***=pre_exercise_code
 ```{r}